If you’ve been teleworking during the pandemic then you know that figuring out how to be productive at home is a challenge!

 Teleworking is lonely.
 So make a point to schedule a social event like a happy

-Schedule a lunch, happy hour, or attend a local meetup – all virtually.
+Schedule a lunch, or happy hour, or attend a local meetup – all virtually.

 Getting things done feels good.
 But it’s important to keep some semblance of balance, and your sanity.